 Share this Image On Your Site

-Originally designed for orchards, the “Spider” initially allowed workers to easily pick fruit that was high up in trees.
-Nowadays, the Spider is frequently used for overhead line maintenance, sprucing up tall trees, and even assisting firefighters in areas that are difficult to access.
+The spider consists of a boom lift that has a bucket at the end of the boom where workers stand to access a work area.
+It was originally designed for orchards and allowed workers to easily pick fruit that was high up in trees.
+Nowadays, the lift is frequently used for overhead line maintenance, sprucing up tall trees, and even assisting firefighters in areas that are difficult to access.

-An articulated boom lift, also known as a knuckle lift, has a work platform on an extended arm that can reach up and over obstacles which resembles your finger when you bend it.
+An articulated boom lift, sometimes called a “knuckle lift,” has an extended arm that lets workers reach up and over various obstacles.
 The boom lift also has a turntable at the base which allows the lift to swivel in a full circle.
+It is often used for maintenance work and other tasks where access is limited.

 Workers can undergo articulated boom lift training as part of an aerial platform safety program.
 That way, workers can learn how to safely use an articulated boom lift during maintenance and building repair jobs.